zio/zio-logging/README.md

 - Type safe, purely-functional
 - Context as first-class citizen implemented on top of `FiberRef`
 - Composability between `Logger` via `contramap`
-- ZIO Console and SLF4j backends
+- ZIO Console, SLF4j, JS-Console and JS HTTP endpoint backends

 To learn more about ZIO Logging, check out the following references: